rod-laycock/LowCostDistributedBackup/README.md

 - SSH control.
 - PiHole.

+## Savings
+At present a lot of people pay for individual services which cost cold, hard cash.

+Microsoft Office Family £79.99 per annum - £6.67 per month Website Hosting - £11 per month (approx)
+VPN - £7 (approx)

+These things along are now costing just under £25 per month, which is about £300 per annum.
+If we then add on things like docker (cloud computing) and file streaming services, and then scale it up for a family of 4 - this becomes very costly indeed.

+# Functionality

 ## Backup/File Store
-The primary purpose for this is to regain control of my own data without submitting to Google, Microsoft or whoever else.
+The primary purpose for this is to regain control of my own data without submitting to Google, Microsoft apple or whoever else, It's my data and I have a vested interest to ensure that this is a secure as possible for the future.

 ### Local backup
 I have tried using a remote server to pull my files from, it's sometimes slow.
 We need this to be local so it's as fast as possible.

-As this will be transferred to the Remote backup - it must be encrypted!
+As this will be transferred to the Remote backup - it must be encrypted in transit and at rest!

 ### Remote backup
 Should the worst happen (disk failure, flood, fire, theft, etc) we need a copy of my data offsite.
 I want this to be achievable via copying all files to cloud storage, BLOB storage, external hard disk or another instance of this solution via the a VPN connection and end to end encryption.
 We should be able to set multiple locations (copy to Amazon, Ext Hard disk and another copy of this).